-- 1. The student is obliged to comply with the Test Regulations, Appendix 3, and if applicable, the digital test regulations. - 2.
-If it is compulsory for a student to take part in practical exercises or/ and there is a participation requirement, such as practical training or tutorials, before being allowed to take a test or partial test, this is stated in Appendix 2 and in the module description of the unit of study concerned.
-The module description also includes the procedure the student must follow if he wishes to submit a request for exemption from compulsory practical exercises to the Exam Board, whereby the latter may decide to impose alternative requirements. - 3.
-If the student is required to pass one or more tests to allow him to sit a test or partial test, this condition is set out in Appendix 2 as well as in the module description of the unit of study corresponding to the test or partial test.
-The module description also sets out the procedure that a student should follow to request an exemption from the Exam Board.
+- 1. The student is obliged to comply with the Test Regulations and if applicable, the digital test regulations. - 2.
+If it is compulsory for a student to take part in practical exercises or/ and there is a participation requirement, such as practical training or tutorials, before being allowed to take a test or partial test, this is stated in Appendix 2 and in the course syllabus the unit of study concerned.
+The course syllabus also includes the procedure the student must follow if he wishes to submit a request for exemption from compulsory practical exercises to the Exam Board, whereby the latter may decide to impose alternative requirements. - 3.
+If the student is required to pass one or more tests to allow him to sit a test or partial test, this condition is set out in Appendix 2 as well as in the course syllabus of the unit of study corresponding to the test or partial test.
+The course syllabus also sets out the procedure that a student should follow to request an exemption from the Exam Board.

-Article 4.4 Public nature of oral tests and examinations
+Article 4.4 Public nature of oral tests and exams

-Oral tests and examinations are not open to the public unless provided otherwise in the module description of the relevant unit of study.
+Oral tests and examinations are not open to the public unless provided otherwise in the course syllabus of the relevant unit of study.
 In special cases the Exam Board may decide otherwise.